 You can make them at home.
 It is not hard.
-I made them the other day, and with practice will get a better looking crumpet.
+And with practice you will get a better looking crumpet.
 But you cannot beat them for taste.

 This is the perfect recipe for a late Sunday breakfast.
-I love them – I tried them with peanut butter and with manuka honey.
-Tomorrow it will be with tomato and melted cheese.
+Perfect with peanut butter, with honey or with tomato and melted cheese.

 But don’t keep them for breakfast.
 Eat them with soup, for midnight snacks and with wonderful cheesy baked vegetable dishes.

 Prep time: 5 mins plus 10 minutes or so rising time